chenreny/Detect-status-of-google-drive/README.md

-# GOOGLE DRIVE Traffic Signal
+# Google Drive Traffic Signal

 Detect the internet status and tell you whehther google drive is up or down
 <br>If the icon shows grey light: The user is not signed in